-- Go to one of best top poker sites that offer various chinese poker online version.
+- Go to one of best poker sites online that offer various Chinese poker online version.

-- Next, create or log into your exsisting account and prepare to play
+- Next, create or log into your existing account and prepare to play

 - Deposit fund via different payment methods and remember to claim best bonuses.